cocos-creator/firedoc-2.x/README.md

 $ firedoc-theme uninstall firedoc-theme-notab
 ```

-Even you are able to clear all installed themes by the following commands:
+Even you are able to clear all installed themes by the following command:

 ```sh
 $ firedoc-theme clear